Supplemental Instruction (SI): Ask,

-When do SI
+When do SI study sessions start?

 Currently, SI sessions are scheduled on weeknight evenings.

 leader will set up two or more study sessions a week at times

 that are best for the majority of you.
 You can attend one or

 because you'll have new material to discuss.
 SI study sessions

 bring your questions.

 What's in it for me?

 If you attend SI sessions regularly, chances are you'll earn

+a better grade.
 You'll have developed a better understanding

 This will help you in other classes as well.

 How do I become an SI leader?

 If you are interested in becoming an SI leader, the first step

 are nominated by their professors for the position.
 Additionally,

 - Complete the SI course at SU with a final course grade

 of A or B

 - Maintain a cumulative GPA of 3.0 or higher

-- Obtain a recommendation from the SI course
+- Obtain a recommendation from the SI course professor

 - Apply and interview for the position with the SI program

 SI leaders are hired on a semester

 basis and earn a semester stipend.
 Recruitment for new SI leaders

 occurs in late September and late February each year.